Gadabuursi: Medieval Age

+Shihab al-Din Ahmad mentions the Habar Makadur by name in his famous book Futuh al-Habasha.
+He states:

+"Among the Somali tribes there was another called Habr Maqdi, from which the imam had demanded the alms tax.
+They refused to pay it, resorting to banditry on the roads, and acting evilly towards the country."

+Richard Pankhurst (2003) states that the Habr Maqdi are the Habar Makadur of the Gadabuursi.

+19th Century

-All the trade routes linking Harar to the Somali coast passed through the Somali and Oromo territories where the Gadabuursi held a significant monopoly on the trade routes to the coast as is mentioned in the History of Harar and the Hararis:
+All the trade routes linking Harar to the Somali coast passed through the Somali and Oromo territories where the Gadabuursi held a significant monopoly on the trade routes to the coast.

+Wehib M. Ahmed (2015) mentions that the Gadabuursi dominated sections of the trade routes connecting Harar to Zeila in the History of Harar and the Hararis:

 "In the 19th century the jurisdiction of the Amirs was limited to Harar and its close environs, while the whole trade routes to the coast passed through Oromo and the Somali territories.
 There were only two practicable routes: one was the Jaldeissa, through Somali Issa and Nole Oromo territories, the other of Darmy through the Gadaboursi.
 The Somali, who held a monopoly as transporters, took full advantage of the prevailing conditions and the merchants were the victim of all forms of abuse and extortion...
 Under the supervision of these agents the caravan would be entrusted to abbans (caravan protector), who usually belonged to the Issa or Gadaboursi when destined to the coast and to Jarso when destined for the interior."